mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--output_file <string>] [--transformed_data_file <string>]
 ```

 An implementation of Large Margin Nearest Neighbors (LMNN), a distance learning technique.
 Given a labeled dataset, this learns a transformation of the data that improves k-nearest-neighbor performance; this can be useful as a preprocessing step.
-[Detailed documentation](#lmnn_detailed-documentation)
+[Detailed documentation](#lmnn_detailed-documentation).